Miratul Muqit

-Miratul Muqit FRSE is a British neurologist and a Programme Lead at the MRC Protein Phosphorylation and Ubiquitylation Unit (MRCPPU) in the School of Life Sciences at the University of Dundee.
-His research focuses on the study of the PINK1 gene, mutations in which are a major cause of Parkinson’s disease.
+Miratul Muqit FRSE FMedSci is a British neurologist and a Programme Lead at the MRC Protein Phosphorylation and Ubiquitylation Unit (MRCPPU) in the School of Life Sciences at the University of Dundee.
+His research focuses on the study of the PINK1 gene, mutations in which are a major cause of Parkinson's disease.

 Education and career

 Muqit studied medicine at the University of Edinburgh and graduated with Honours in 1997.
 During his studies he became interested in neurodegenerative diseases, and in 2000 he was awarded a Kennedy scholarship at Harvard University which he completed within a year of study.
 His interest in neurodegeneration led him to study for a PhD in University College London’s Institute of Neurology, awarded to him in 2007.

 He also received clinical training in medicine and neurology at the Hammersmith Hospital and the National Hospital for Neurology and Neurosurgery in London.

 He joined the MRC PPU at the University of Dundee in 2008 and has worked there since combining laboratory research and clinical work as a Consultant Neurologist specialising in Movement Disorders.
 He was appointed Professor of Experimental Neurology in October 2018.